MikeSilvis/jQuery.youtube.js/README.md

 jQuery.youtube.js
 =================

-Provides an easy to use wrapper around GA tracking for YouTube videos that allow you never have to type any JavaScript.
+Provides an easy to use wrapper around GA tracking for YouTube videos without typing any JavaScript.

 ## Automagically: